ravi26067/Coding/Interview Questions/2024/Tekion.md

          }
      }
      ```

+5. **Deep copy and shallow copy in Java.
+Explain in detail.**
+   - **Shallow Copy:** Copies references to objects, meaning changes to copied object affect the original.
+   - **Deep Copy:** Copies object values into another, ensuring changes in copied object do not affect the original.

-5. **Coding Question: Find out the username who have browsed the most number of times within a time frame of n seconds.**
+6. **Coding Question: Find out the username who have browsed the most number of times within a time frame of n seconds.**

    **Input:**
    ```json